About us:

 Some of our defining qualities:

 We represent two of the most active cavalry regiments in the Civil War.
 Our primary impression is of Company A, 2nd U.S. Cavalry Regiment.
 The 2nd U.S. saw action in all major campaigns from First Manassas (Bull Run) through the Valley Campaigns in 1864.
-We also represent Company D, 9th Cavalry Regiment, Virginia, that was active in every major Confederate campaign from 1862 through Appomattox.
+We also represent Company D, 9th Cavalry Regiment, Virginia, which was active in every major Confederate campaign from 1862 through Appomattox.
 Both units were a credit to their armies.

 We strive to create an accurate impression.
 Our uniforms and equipment are correct reproductions, and we endeavor to keep modern intrusions out of our camp.
-We practice and use Poinsett's Cavalry Tactics, the standard at the time, for mounted, dismounted and manual of arms drill.
+We practice and use Poinsett's Cavalry Tactics, the standard at the time, for mounted, dismounted, and manual arms drill.
 One of our unit members even took considerable time and effort to write a straightforward translation of Poinsett's, Poinsett's for Reenactors, so that our 21st century minds could more easily comprehend it's 19th century instructional language.

 We are safe.
 We pride ourselves at not acting like hot dogs, both on and off the field.